laravel/bootcamp.laravel.com/resources/docs/livewire/creating-chirps.md

 </div>
 ```

-We're using Laravel's powerful validation feature to ensure that the user provides a message and that it won't exceed the 255 character limit of the database column we'll be creating.
+We're using Laravel's powerful validation feature, via Livewire's `Rule` attribute, to ensure that the user provides a message and that it won't exceed the 255 character limit of the database column we'll be creating.

 We're then creating a record that will belong to the logged in user by leveraging a `chirps` relationship.
 We will define that relationship soon.